 Administrative cost is the most fundamental determinant of a university’s financial efficiency.
 The cost of non-academic staff is the second-largest expense at every university, just behind the cost of academic staff and far ahead of everything else.
-It has, by far, the greatest capacity for deflecting funds away from teaching, and triggering the need for cuts impacting the classroom and increases in student fees.

-While the cost of the Central Admin function (see Operational Support) provides one guide to administrative cost, it doesn’t portray the full picture because some schools take a more de-central approach to administration.
+While the cost of the Central Administration function (see Operational Support) provides one guide to administrative cost, it doesn’t portray the full picture because some schools take a more de-central approach to administration.
 Central Admin also includes some significant costs that are unrelated to administration.

 Administrative support is provided by staff who fit into CAUBO’s “Other Salaries & Wages” category.
 They include “All full and part time non-instructional staff”, including clerical & secretarial, professional & managerial, and “payments to individuals who may hold an academic rank, or equivalent thereto, but are engaged in activities other than instruction and research”, such as the president, and vice-presidents.